You know, it feels crazy.

 I used to be nervous about running out of ideas.

-But the more you write, the more ideas you’ll have.
 For instance, each blog post has a loose end—a question unanswered or a detail worth exploring, which can spark a new blog post.

 2. An empty creative well doesn’t exist